Duet3D/wiki-content/User_manual/Tuning/scanning_z_probe_calibration.md

 * In M558, the K parameter sets the probe number.
 If you have more than one probe, you need to set the K parameter so each probe is unique.
 * In M558, the C parameter defines the CAN address ("120") and the pin name ("i2c.ldc1612").
 You may need to change the CAN address to your specific configuration.
 * Measure the G31 offset of the probe from the nozzle in X and Y: [Test and calibrate a Z probe - measuring probe x y offset](/User_manual/Connecting_hardware/Z_probe_testing#measuring-probe-x-y-offset)
+* M308 P parameter pin name is `120.temp0` for Duet 3 Scanning Z Probe, and `121.temp2` for Duet 3 Roto Toolboard.
 * Set the G31 Z trigger height to the height where the SZP coil is 4-5mm from the bed.
 The coil should be mounted higher than the nozzle, but not so high that the nozzle hits the bed when scanning.

 ## Calibration